What Is The Public Housing Program?

 - Provides a Social Security number for all family members or provides written certification that family member(s) do not have Social Security number(s)

-- Meets or exceeds the tenant Selection and Suitability Criteria as set for in the Admissions and Continued Occupancy Plan
+- Meets or exceeds the tenant Selection and Suitability Criteria as set for in the Admissions and Continued Occupancy Policy

 The application process requires specific documentation from the perspective tenant.
-A list of the documents needed can be found here.
+Click here to view a list of the documents needed.
 An application must be filled out to start the process.
-You can print the application here.
+Click here to learn more about our application process.
+Please email the completed application to ensure prompt and accurate processing.